alexdrone/ui_dsl_deprecated/README.md

 - `transform-rotate(Xrad)` a CGAffineTransform
 - `transform-translate(X px, Y px)` a CGAffineTransform
 - `vector(VAL, VAL, ...)` an NSArray whose components can be any of the previous definitions (or a variable) **but not** a nested vector.
+- `image('imageName')` for an image.
+- `flexible-height,flexible-width,flexible-left-margin,flexible-right-margin,flexible-top-margin,flexible-bottom-margin` as valid UIViewAutoresingMask values (the comma between the values is interpreted as an OR between the options).

 ### The `!important` modifier